Asymptotic Theory for Two-Way Clustering: Setting and Main Result

+While the dependence structure is implicitly described in the setup of many clustering papers (e.g., \citet{hansen2019asymptotic}; \citet{menzel2021bootstrap}), Assumption \ref{asmp:indep} makes the dependence structure explicit.
+Assumption \ref{asmp:indep}(a) is a dissociation assumption similar to definition 3.5 of \citet{ross2011fundamentals} required to apply Stein's method.
+Assumption \ref{asmp:indep}(b) is required because, for a scalar $W_i$, a crucial step of the proof requires $E[W_i W_j W_k W_l] = E[W_i W_k] E[W_j W_l]$ when $j,l$ do not share any cluster with $i,k$.
+Even when $W_i \indep (W_j, W_l)$ and $W_k \indep (W_j, W_l)$, we cannot conclude that $E[W_i W_j W_k W_l] = E[W_i W_k] E[W_j W_l]$ in general, because independence of marginal distributions does not imply independence of the joint distribution.
+Assumption \ref{asmp:indep}(b) hence makes an assumption on the joint distribution.
+It can alternatively be stated as $(W_i, W_k) \indep (W_j, W_l)$, which is stronger but more interpretable than the zero-covariance assumption.
+I further discuss the relationship between Assumption \ref{asmp:indep} and the existing literature in Section \ref{sec:dependence}.

 Assumption \ref{asmp:indep} is agnostic about the dependence structure when $W_i$ and $W_j$ share at least one cluster.
 It also allows the data generating process to be arbitrarily heterogeneous across different clusters, mimicking the heterogeneity permitted in one-way clustering (e.g., \citet{hansen2019asymptotic}).
-Since one-way clustering is a special case of two-way clustering where everyone is in their own $H$ cluster, the result here generalizes existing results in one-way clustering.
-In contrast, existing literature in multi-way clustering assumes separate exchangeability that additionally imposes identical distribution over clusters, so they do not immediately generalize one-way clustering. $\{ W_{i} \}_{i=1}^n$ being separately exchangeable implies Assumption \ref{asmp:indep} but the converse is not true.\footnote{To illustrate this, let $N_{gh} = 1$ and $W_{gh}$ denote the observation in cluster $g$ and $h$ on the respective dimensions.
-Due to \citet{kallenberg2005probabilistic}, $\{ W_{gh}\}_{g \geq 1, h \geq 1}$ is separately exchangeable if and only if there exists a representation $W_{gh} = f(\alpha_g, \gamma_h, \varepsilon_{gh})$, where $(\alpha_g, \gamma_h, \varepsilon_{gh}) \stackrel{iid}{\sim} U[0,1]$.
-Then, it is obvious that $W_{gh} \indep W_{g' h'}$ for $g \ne g'$, $h \ne h'$.
-A counterexample for the converse is some $W_{gh} = -W_{gh'}$.
-These random variables are allowed to be perfectly correlated since they share a cluster under Assumption \ref{asmp:indep}.
-However, we cannot find a representation $f(.)$, because that representation implies $E[W_{gh}|\alpha_g] \indep E[W_{gh'}|\alpha_g]$.}
+Since one-way clustering is a special case of two-way clustering where the $H$ cluster consists of single observations, the result here generalizes the existing results in one-way clustering.
+In contrast, the existing literature on two-way clustering assumes separate exchangeability that additionally imposes identical distribution over clusters, so it does not generalize the results on one-way clustering.
+For positive definite matrix $Q$, let $\lambda_{\min} (Q)$ denote the smallest eigenvalue of $Q$.
+Then, let $Q_n := Var \left( \sum_i W_i \right)$ denote the variance of the sum and $\lambda_n := \lambda_{\min}(Q_n)$ denote its smallest eigenvalue.
+For example, when $K=1$, $W_i$ is a scalar and $\lambda_n = Q_n = Var(\sum_i W_i)$. $K_0$ is used throughout the paper to denote an arbitrary constant.